How to Grow an Indoor Vegetable Garden

 Technically fruits, tomatoes, eggplants, and sweet peppers need lots of light, to be watered often, and a warm temperature.
 Some staking is necessary when the plants grow and start bearing fruits.

-Hot chili peppers is highly decorative and can be kept inside with warm temperature and bright light.
+Hot chili peppers are highly decorative and can be kept inside with warm temperature and bright light.
 Water is quite important, water little and often.
 The dryer you keep your hot pepper plant, the spicier the taste of peppers.

 Strawberries need plenty of bright light.
 The flowers are pretty and the red fruits are succulent and delicious.